 An internal navigation device shall incorporate self-check features to ensure that erroneous position data is not encoded into the beacon message.
 The self-check features shall prevent position data from being encoded into the beacon message unless minimum performance criteria are met.
-These criteria could include the proper internal functioning of the device, the presence of a sufficient number of navigation signals, sufficient quality of the signals, and geometric dilution of precision below 50.
+These criteria could include the proper internal functioning of the device, the presence of a sufficient number of navigation signals, and sufficient quality of the signals.